saa114/CTF/README.md

 Example: docker build -t saa114/race .

-Note: DO NOT FORGET THE DOT(.)
+NOTE: DO NOT FORGET THE DOT(.)
 AT THE END

 Step 4) Run docker application